 It does take a little time to roast the squash, about an hour, but hey you could do a lot with and hour!
 Read or maybe catch up on your favorite show, or you could do what I did…..clean.
 Ya, I am crazy.

-Once the squash is out of the oven let it cool for few minutes, unless you are impatient like me and have leather hands.
-My brothers think it is amazing the amount of heat my hands seem to be able to withstand.
-I guess that is what hours working with hot pots and pans everyday will do to you!
+Once the squash is out of the oven, let it cool for few minutes.
+Unless you’re impatient like me and have leather hands.
+My brothers think it’s amazing the amount of heat my hands seem to be able to withstand.
+I guess that’s what hours working with hot pots and pans everyday will do to you!

 Once the squash has roasted the gnocchi comes together pretty easily and you can either boil it right then or you can cover it and put it in the freezer to save for a busy weeknight.

-Seriously, you are going to want to make extra to freeze and use on a busy weeknight!
-Just come home, boil and toss with some butter and parmesan and you have a delicious meal in minutes!
-It is just like cooking frozen ravioli, no thawing necessary.
+Seriously, you’re going to want to make extra to freeze and use on a busy weeknight!
+Just come home, boil, and toss with butter and parmesan.
+You’ll have a delicious meal in minutes!
+Just like cooking frozen ravioli, only no thawing necessary.